-- Docents keep the museum open and running from April to December.
-Working 3.5 hours shifts, they open and close the museum, greet visitors, orient them to the galleries, run the gift shop, and answer questions about exhibits, our institution, and the Black Mountain/Buncombe County area.
-Docents are the face of SVM!
+Volunteer docents staff the Museum’s front desk during our open season (typically April through December).
+With the help of staff members, docents open and close the Museum, greet visitors, orient visitors to our galleries, run the gift shop, and answer questions about exhibits, our institution, and the Swannanoa Valley/Buncombe County area.
+Docents are the face of the Museum!

 We need docents more than any category of volunteers.
 Docent shifts run 3.5 hours, from 10:00am – 1:30pm or from 1:30pm – 5:00pm, Tuesday – Saturday.
 Docents can choose to do as many or as few shifts as they would like.
 Many docents sign-up for one shift a week while others do several a few shifts a year.
 This is a great way from newcomers to the area to get to know our community and our history.